 I am Steve Hurley and welcome to Explaining Science

 I started this popular science blog back in April 2014, originally under the name The Science Geek.
-It has gradually grown over the years to have well over 2,300 followers and is now considered by the aggregator site feedspot.com to be one of the top astronomy blogs on the internet.
+It has gradually grown over the years to have around 2,400 followers and is now considered by the aggregator site feedspot.com to be one of the top astronomy blogs on the internet.
 It has also been mentioned on the BBC news website.

 Explaining Science contains articles on astronomy, space and space travel – written at a level which is easily accessible to the non-scientist but without being dumbed down.
 This is often a difficult balance to achieve, but I hope I manage it most of the time.